musonic/nicleb_old/_posts/2014-02-17-add-some-salt.md

 Please make sure you have indented the lines correctly because this is fundemental to how YAML works.

 The first line is, as you would expect, the name we have given to this set of data.
 Officially it is called an _ID Declaration_.
 It is important that this matches the package name that you are going to install.
 This is dependent on your operating system and package manager.
-We are using Ubuntu so if you are using something else then you need to check what the package name needs to be.
+We are using Ubuntu and apt so if you are using something else then you need to check what the package name needs to be.

 The second line is the _State Declaration_.
 This tells us what state we are going to use.
 These are all listed in the docs and you can even create your own, but let's just stick with what we need for now.
 You can see now why the indentation is important.
 By indenting you can clearly see what data is a subset of something else.
 In our case "pkg" and "service" are indented by the same amount so they are obviously first children of "apache2".
 I hope this is fairly self-explanatory.
 The state declaration refers to a salt state module.
 This has several functions built in that do various different things.
 The third line in our example simply says that we want to use the "installed" function of the "pkg" state module.
 As you would expect this simply is a check to make sure that the package is installed.